openEDI/oedisi-example/README.md

 # SGIDAL-example

 1. Install the SGIDAL `componentframework` using `python setup.py develop` along with its dependencies.
-You'll also need the HELICS CLI and pyarrow in addition to `matplotlib`.
+You'll also need the HELICS CLI and pyarrow in addition to `matplotlib`, `numpy`, and `pandas`.
 ```
 pip install git+https://github.com/GMLC-TDC/helics-cli.git@main
 pip install pyarrow